sebdehne/dehnes.com/content/post/2020-04-03-password_management_yubikey_pgp_git.md

 is correct. gpg should not have access to the secret master key).

 ### SSH authentication
 Next step is to setup ssh authentication.
 We are going to use PuTTY for that.

-Once we have putty using our gpg-keys for ssh authentication, we will configure git to use putty for ssh (plink.exe is the command-line version og putty which git can use).
+The git-for-windows installer also installs a native OpenSSH client on windows.
+But I was not able to make this work with GPG.
+Therefore I switched to using Putty which works fine.

-Normally, putty uses it own agent called `pageant.exe` but what we are going to do now is to replace `pageant.exe` and let PuTTY connect to the `gpg-agent` instead.
+Normally, PuTTY uses it own ssh-agent called `pageant.exe`.
+But in order to make PuTTY work together with GPG, we are going to replace `pageant.exe` and let PuTTY connect to the `gpg-agent` instead.

-Configure the gpg-agent to act as the putty agent but using the following `%APPDATA%\gnupg\gpg-agent.conf`:
+Configure the gpg-agent to act as the putty agent by using the following `%APPDATA%\gnupg\gpg-agent.conf`:

      enable-putty-support
      enable-ssh-support